 Once known as the 'Garden of London', Richmond has more green space than any other part of the city.
 Although it's only 25 minutes from the centre, the area has a distinctive character and history, and for centuries was a country retreat for Royalty.
-Read more below about our favourite Richmond places.
+Scroll down to discover more about our favourite Richmond places.

 Laid out by Charles I in 1625, Richmond is the largest of London’s eight Royal Parks and we often go there to walk, practise speaking English and spot its wildlife, including its world famous herd of deer.
 If the walking makes us hungry, then we usually stop for a traditional English Cream Tea at Pembroke Lodge, a large mansion in the park.